 (The British Grand Fleet was mostly deployed in the North Sea to blockade Germany.
 Its main bases were at Rosyth, in the Firth of Forth on the east coast of Scotland, and Scapa Flow in the Scottish Orkney Islands.
 In November 1918, its Commander-in-Chief was Admiral David Beatty.)

-“System- Sem”: ‘Sem’ is an abbreviation for ‘semaphore’, indicating that “Hostilities ceased at 2:00 P.M. to-day” was sent, in this instance, by semaphore signals (made either by signal lamps, flags, or mechanical semaphore arms) rather than by a wireless transmission.
+“System- Sem”: ‘Sem’ is an abbreviation for ‘semaphore’, indicating that the message “Hostilities ceased at 2:00 P.M. to-day” was sent, in this instance, by semaphore (using either signal-lamps, flags, or mechanical semaphore arms) rather than by wireless transmission.

 “Date- 11 7 1918”: that is, November 7 1918.